 - Under this plan, a part of an employee's salary entitlement for a specified period would not be paid to the employee, but would be put in to an interest bearing bank account.
 At the end of the specified period, the employee would go on leave of absence and be paid in monthly installments the amount set aside in the interest bearing bank account.
 For example, under this plan, an employee may work full time for three years, but receive (and pay tax on) only 75% of his/her normal salary.
 The remaining 25% would be held in an interest bearing bank account for the employee.
 In year four, the employee would go on leave of absence and receive the amounts which had been set aside in the previous years.
 (The 75%/25% are used to illustrate how the program works.)
 The employee has many options for the deferred amount and the length of the leave.

 The tax advantage to this program is that the employee may earn income in one year but not pay tax on that income until a subsequent year.
 Also, by receiving 75% of full time salary for four years instead of 100% salary for three years, the employee may possibly end up in a lower tax bracket and pay less total tax on the same total salary.

 - Deferral of salary may not exceed 33% of earned salary.
 The employee may defer any fraction which is less than this percentage.
-The deferred amount will be held in trust by the Bank of Montreal in the name of the employee.
+The deferred amount will be held in a separate bank account by the Bank of Montreal in the name of the employee.
 Interest, based on the Bank of Montreal Savings Account rate, will be paid to the employee in a lump sum at the beginning of the leave period.
 The interest received is taxable and the amount will be reported to the individual's personal tax return each year even though (s)he has not received payment.
 The amount of interest earned will be reported to the employee on a T5 form each year.

 - The leave must be at least six months and no longer than a year.
 The leave must start within six years of the date of the first deferral.